phax/ph-web/README.md

 v10.4.4 - work in progress
   * Deprecated `UnifiedResponse.setEnableXSSFilter` and `UnifiedResponseDefaultSettings.setEnableXSSFilter`
+  * Added `HttpClientSettings.(is|set)ProtocolUpgradeEnabled` to configure the HTTP protocol upgrade from http to https
 * v10.4.3 - 2025-07-10
     * Updated to Apache HttpClient v5.5
     * Added new default methods `IRequestParamContainer.isCheckBoxCheckedNoHiddenField`